DaveyCHaysIII/atlas-simple_shell/prodlog.md

 edit: input_parser needs both a rename and I need to stop it from segfaulting- it's going to be used in at least 2 places (both tokenizing the input from getline and parsing the path) so it needs to work (and it needs to work now)

 Chase 3/25 added two flow chart files.
 Shell flow chart seems, sparse, inadequate.
 Needs modification.
 Author page added, fairly simple surprisingly.
 I think.
+Did some finishing touches to the README, just needs final approval.